Vincent

 Spin qubits with SiGe/Ge/SiGe quantum wells

-Working on Spin qubits in Ge/SiGe heterostructures, concentrating on the electrical and cryogenic setups and device measurements.
+Working on spin qubits in Ge/SiGe heterostructures, concentrating on the electrical and cryogenic setups and device measurements.
 With these qubits we want to understand the interplay of material parameters and qubit metrics to deliberately engineer devices with increased performance.